SandraT22/pizza-parlor/README.md

 * Bootstrap
 * JavaScript
 ## Description
-_This simple html website allows users to view the price of a pizza after they have entered their chosen toppings and size preference._
+_This simple html website allows users choose between one and three pizza topping options, one of three crust style options and one of three pizza size options.
+The user will then click "Check Price" to view the price of a pizza depending on the options they have chosen._
 ## Setup/Installation Requirements
 * Clone this repository to your desktop.
 * Navigate to the top level of the directory.